-North Korea is reported to have detained an 85-year-old U.S. citizen and Korean War veteran who entered the country on a valid visitor's visa.
+North Korea is reported to have detained an 85-year-old U.S. citizen and Korean War veteran who had entered the country on a valid visitor's visa.

-Media reports say North Korean authorities removed Merrill Newman of California from the plane on which he was about to leave the country October 26.
+Media reports say North Korean authorities removed Merrill Newman of California from the plane on which he was about to leave the country on October 26.